xaridar/LARD/README.md

 LScript is a primarily statically-typed scripting language, with the ability to use dynamic typing in most cases, as well.
 It is written fully in Java.

+To run LScript, download an .exe file from [releases], which contains the commandline interface.
+Easiest implementation: add the directory containing the .exe to your PATH to run from commandline anywhere.<br><br>

 To run the language in command line, compile all the classes provided.
 The Main method is located in [Shell.java].

 The interpreter can be run without any arguments, which will result in a command line version of the language; It can also be provided the path to a file, which it will subsequently process and run.